4 steps to customer survey design – everything you need to know

 - Multiple text boxes can be intimidating

 I was recently invited to fill out a survey where I was presented with a wall of radio buttons.
-Now, as a respondent, it made me worried that I’d select the wrong row and I didn’t feel the buttons made a lot of sense (see image below).
+As a respondent, it made me worried that I’d select the wrong row and I didn’t feel the buttons made a lot of sense:

 The additional column at the end, which does not “increase the intensity” of the response but instead presents two alternative options, were confusing.